 News & Events

-The Douglas Forest Protective Association will officially end fire season within the Douglas District on Monday, October 12th at noon.
-The end of fire season is a result of recent wetting rains and an overall cooling trend which returned to the area.
+The Douglas Forest Protective Association (DFPA) and the Roseburg District of the Bureau of Land Management (BLM) will officially end the 2021 fire season on Wednesday, October 6th at 12:01 a.m., for lands under their protection and management.
+The end of fire season is a result of recent wetting rains and an overall cooling trend which has returned to the area.

 With the end of fire season, both the public and industrial fire restrictions that were implemented through DFPA and Roseburg BLM will no longer be in effect.

 A list of fire restrictions and closures in place through private industrial landowners can be found online at https://ofic.com/private-forestland-closures/.

 Some closures remain in place for public lands managed by the BLM Roseburg District in the Kent Creek area.
 For further information on closures specific to public lands, please visit:https://www.blm.gov/orwafire.

 Additional information on the Roseburg District BLM and status of recreation areas are available at: https://www.blm.gov/office/roseburg-district-office